Best Medicare Advantage Plans in Virginia (2026)

 Compare Extra Benefits

-Look at what each Virginia plan adds beyond basic Medicare coverage.
-Dental benefits might include cleanings and fillings.
+Check what each Virginia plan adds beyond basic Medicare coverage.
+Dental benefits vary widely: some plans cover only cleanings while others include fillings and extractions.
 Vision coverage pays for exams and glasses.
-Other additions range from gym memberships to hearing aids to monthly allowances for drugstore purchases.
+Kaiser Permanente's plans include gym memberships, some HMO-POS plans include monthly over-the-counter allowances for drugstore purchases.

 7. 7